 Rune Stones or Rune Cards

-Personally, I like using both, and there are some lovely sets on Amazon which I show in more detail in this article for you to look at.
+Personally, I like using both.
 I find having a stone set is great for using outdoors where it is expected to be a bit dirty with sand if you are working without a cloth, and the cards I prefer to use indoors while sitting in bed, on the carpet or at my dining room table.

 Other Uses of Runes